Generalized Additive Models

 \[ y = \beta_0 + f_1(x_1) + \cdots + f_p(x_p) + \varepsilon \]

 The \(f_i(x_i)\) functions are complex, nonlinear functions on the predictor variables.
 GAM’s add these complex, yet individual functions together.
 This allows for many complex relationships to try and model with to potentially predict your target variable better.
+We will examine a few different forms of GAM’s below.

 Piecewise Linear Regression

 The slope of the linear relationship between a predictor variable and a target variable can change over different values of the predictor variable.
-The typical straight-line model \(\hat{y} = \beta_0 + \beta_1x_x\) will not be a good fit for this type of data.
+The typical straight-line model \(\hat{y} = \beta_0 + \beta_1x_1\) will not be a good fit for this type of data.

 Here is an example of a data set that exhibits this behavior - comprehensive strength of concrete and the proportion of water mixed with cement.
 The comprehensive strength decreases at a much faster rate for batches with a greater than 70% water/cement ratio.